 In 1948, Western Reserve University conferred on him an honorary degree of doctor of humanities.
 For his leadership in citywide and Jewish community activities, Loeser received the Jewish Community Federation in 1949.

 Loeser was one of the orginal Community Chest organizers and its executive vice president for many years.

 Loeser was elected to Bratenahl Village Council in 1938 and served 11 years until he resigned in 1949.

-Loeser was a member of the City, Cornell, Excelsior, and Oakwood Country clubs.
+Social memberships included the City, Cornell, Excelsior, and Oakwood Country clubs.

 In 1913, Loeser married Beatrice Moss, the sister of Herman Moss, who lived at 10200 Lake Shore Boulevard.
 Beatrice was born on December 15, 1879, in St. Louis, Missouri.

 Beatrice died on February 8, 1930, at age 51.
 Among the oldest practicing attorneys, Nathan died on June 30, 1953, and was buried alongside Beatrice in Mayfield Cemetery.